Shabana Shajahan Aryan

 Shabana Shajahan Aryan (born 29 August 1993) is an Indian actress who works in Tamil and Malayalam television industry.
-Her notable roles include Parvati in Zee Tamil's Sembaruthi (2017–22) and as a contestant in Star Vijay's Cooku with Comali season 6 (2025) where she later emerged as the runner-up.
+Her notable roles include Parvathi in Zee Tamil's Sembaruthi (2017–22) and as a contestant in Star Vijay's Cooku with Comali season 6 (2025) where she later emerged as the runner-up.

 Early life

 Shabana was born on 29 August 1993 in Mumbai, Maharashtra to a Malayali Muslim family.

 Career

 Shabana made her television debut with Malayalam TV's Vijayadashami (2016).
 Her breakthrough came with Zee Tamil's Sembaruthi (2017–22), in which she was cast as Parvati, love interest of Karthik Raj's character.
 The show was well received by the audience and gained high TRPs.
 In March 2023, Shabana started playing Anjali in the Sun TV's drama Mr. Manaivi.
 Later she quit due personal commitment.

 In 2025, she participated as a contestant in the comedy cooking reality show Cooku with Comali season 6 which aired on Star Vijay.